 expectations and assumptions regarding our business, the economy and

 other future conditions.
 Because forwards looking statements relate to

 the future, they're subject to inherent uncertainties, risks and

 changes in circumstances that are difficult to predict.
 Our actual

-results may differ materially from those contemplated by the forward
+results may differ materially from those contemplated by the forwards

 looking statements. they're neither statement of historical fact nor